milfrisi/generative-art-generator/README.md

 want to recreate it.
 For safety reasons you have to do that manually.
 So if you want to start from a blank state, you can do something like:

-You can get a Hive command line by executing `start-beehive`.
+You can get a Hive command line by executing `start-beeline`.
 Then you can delete the database with:
 ```
 DROP DATABASE <database_name> cascade;